-Would you like help developing your 2016 personal/professional development plan?
+Would you like help to develop your personal/professional development plan?
 Click here to schedule a complimentary one (1) hour coaching consultation.
 Allow us to help you define, sharpen and propel your professional career.

 About the Author:

 Gabriel Najera is the president & founder of the Najera Consulting Group.
-Gabriel is a frequent speaker to organizations.
-And, is a highly sought after advisor to corporate and nonprofit executives looking to develop a strategic thinking mindset.
+Gabriel is a frequent speaker for organizations.
+And, is a highly sought-after advisor to corporate and nonprofit executives looking to develop a strategic thinking mindset.